 Regarding dating, the word “picky” is open to two interpretations: 1) Quick to judge, and 2) Having standards and deal breakers.
 Both have their pros and cons when it comes to turning on dating apps.
 On the one hand, we don’t want to waste our time on someone we know we aren’t going to like very much.
 But, on the other hand, we might overlook a great catch based on a superficial reason (especially in the swipe left/right environment).

-It’s effortless to quit on one person online when the virtual dating-pool as other countless overwhelming potential offers.
-But the US Association of Psychological Science found that reviewing multiple dating candidates causes people to be more judgmental, and inclined to dismiss a not-quite-perfect candidate than they otherwise would do in a face-to-face meeting.
-Long story short, is undeniably proven that prolonged online dating search leads to unreasonable pickiness and judgmental mistakes postponing your real success.
+It’s effortless to quit on one person online when the virtual dating pool has countless other overwhelming potential offers.
+But the US Association of Psychological Science found that reviewing multiple dating candidates causes people to be more judgmental and inclined to dismiss a not-quite-perfect candidate than they otherwise would do in a face-to-face meeting.
+Long story short, it is undeniably proven that prolonged online dating search leads to unreasonable pickiness and judgmental mistakes postponing your real success.
 More often than not, I bet we are all too superficially picky.
-If that’s the case, self-awareness can help us determine whether we are passing over a great opportunity for a shallow reason, or if we do gather the characteristics to aim higher level candidates.
+If that’s the case, self-awareness can help us determine whether we are passing over a great opportunity for a shallow reason or if we do gather the characteristics to aim for higher-level candidates.

 Authentic romantic relationships only begin offline in the real world face-to-face.
 Of course, there are plenty of do’s and don'ts about online dating, but the most important thing here is to use your common sense.
 If something feels off, trust your guts.
 You do not necessarily have to develop a 'trust no-one and sleep with one eye open’ approach to online dating, but keep in mind that it only represents an introduction still far to be confirmed and yet miles away from being a reality.
 Always keep a healthy degree of skepticism and consult a professional matchmaker or dating advisor in the country where your prospective candidates reside and ask for their experience advice assessing your ongoing dating quest methods and the candidates' characteristics versus your goals and match-ability to pursuit it.